Jevgēņijs Kosmačovs: International career

-Kosmačovs was a member of Latvia U-21 from 2007 to 2010.
-In this period of time he participated in 11 matches, scoring 3 goals.
+Kosmačovs was a member of Latvia U21 from 2007 to 2010.
+In this period of time, he participated in 11 matches, scoring 3 goals.
 Jevgēņijs made his debut for Latvia on 6 February 2007 in a friendly match against Bulgaria, coming on as a substitute in the 87th minute.
 The game took place in Limassol, Cyprus.
 He was yet again called up in 2010.